 As Finfrock says, during the accumulation phase,

-it’s generally OK to take some risk… If the market wobbles or even dives, you’ll likely be fine, because you have plenty of time to regrow your money
+it’s generally OK to take some risk… you’ll likely be fine, because you have plenty of time to regrow your money

 Generally speaking, younger investors will have lower savings and a long investment time horizon.
 Therefore they will also have higher return goals.
 This provides them the ability and need to take risk to reach their retirement goals.

 Decades to ride out bear markets, too, because it’s a whole lot easier to watch your IRA balance decline when you know you won’t need the money until well after your hair turns gray.
-This sort of long-term perspective enables you to feel detached while the stock market cycles between bull, bubble and bear markets.
+This sort of long-term perspective enables you to feel detached while the economy moves through cycles of growth and contraction.

 As your live and work and invest, your retirement savings will (hopefully!) grow.

 Eventually, thanks to canny decisions or aggressive saving or plain luck, you’ll reach the next phase.

 As we near retirement, our need to take on risks typically declines.
 We’re most likely still working, still contributing to retirement savings, but with a different outlook.
 During the accumulation phase, our primary resource was time.
 During the preservation phase, our primary resource is our capital.

 To put it another way, during the accumulation phase we had little to lose and a lot to gain.
 The preservation phase flips this around – we now have more to lose than we have to gain.